WHat is UP Singapore?

 We aim to create a friendly and conducive environment for all.
 Please see the UP Singapore code of conduct.

-Each hackathon resolves around a theme, with specific challenges that you can tackle.
+Each hackathon revolves around a theme, with specific challenges that you can tackle.
 So we hope you’d find a theme that you are passionate about and would like to get involved in.
 We encourage you to come to the workshops to learn more about the issues, opportunities, data and technologies.
 Have a look at the FAQ section for the hackathon microsite, which hopefully answers most of your questions.